 One of the most important parts of your consultation is the discussion that you and one of our physicians will have about the possible complications of facelift surgery.
 In addition to listening carefully to what you are told, be sure to raise any questions you may have about the safety of the procedure.
 By carefully following our advice and instructions both before and after surgery you can do your part to minimize some of the risks.

-Your facelift may be performed in our office-based surgical suite, or a hospital.
+Your facelift may be performed in our office-based surgical suite, an ambulatory surgical center or a hospital.
 Some patients prefer to spend one night in the hospital.
-Most often we use local anesthesia and intravenous sedation (twilight sleep) for facelift procedures.
+Most often we use local anesthesia and intravenous sedation (twilight sleep) for a facelift procedures.
 However, for some patients, general anesthesia may be the best choice.
 The type of anesthetic and location of surgery will be discussed during the consultation.

 When surgery is complete, you’ll be taken to a recovery area.
 A bulky head dressing will be wrapped around your head and neck to help control swelling.
 Small drainage tubes are placed beneath the skin on both sides of the neck to drain away fluids that might otherwise accumulate.
 Discomfort is usually minimal, however pain medication prescribed by your surgeon will help to relieve the discomfort.